PSA has been on a

 for food and recreation.

-initial level.
-As a result, immediate action must be taken if the harvest opportunities for this species must be severely
+its initial level.
+As a result, immediate action must be taken if the

+rockfish populations, the harvest opportunities for this species must be

-put this in perspective, in 2001, the Washington recreational
+waters.
+To put this in perspective, in 2001, the Washington

 If yelloweye rockfish cannot be avoided when anglers are

-100 years, the problem of managing the yelloweye
+for over 100 years, the problem of managing the yelloweye

 help save the halibut fishery now and preserve the yelloweye